Don’t pass the tissues.

-I’m clasping my hands together to keep from reaching for the box of Kleenex.
-I listen to my internal dialogue with a small part of my brain as I focus the rest of my attention on the woman in front of me.
-My face is schooled to neutral and my body language is attentive, but not invasive.
-I’m picturing a circle around the two of us, keeping her safe as she digs into her own dark places.
+So I’m sitting in the circle of women, clasping my hands together to keep from reaching for the box of Kleenex (it’s not that I lack empathy, it’s that I’ve learned from countless circles and clients that there’s something better than passing those tissues).
+I shove my internal dialogue about wanting to pass those dang tissues into the back corner of my brain as I focus my attention on the woman across the circle who’s unraveling.
+My face is schooled to neutral and my body language is attentive (but not invasive.
+No leaning in, thank you.)
+I’m picturing a circle around all of us, keeping her safe as she digs into her own dark places.

 This is how to hold space.
 And it’s hard as hell.

-When you work in the realms of healing and interpersonal transformation, you quickly realize that people need 3 things to grow:
+When you work in the realms of healing and interpersonal transformation (which is also the realms of being a parent, a friend, or an employer if you’re doing those things consciously), you quickly realize that people need 3 things to grow:

-- and space to learn to hear their own inner voice and to learn to trust it.
+- space to learn to hear their own inner voice and to learn to trust it

 I often joke that, like blood, my thoughts change color when they hit the air.

-This is true for many of us; sometimes we need to speak it to know if we believe it.
+This is true for many of us; sometimes we need space to speak in order to understand ourselves.

 When we can voice our thoughts, feelings, and intuitions—even if they don’t “make sense” or conform to societal notions of what you should say out loud—we begin to uncover bits of ourselves that are wounded or uncertain.
-And bringing these bits to the light initiates a healing process.
+And bringing these bits to the light initiates healing.
+It’s the beginning point for wholeness, it’s the moment someone begins to take back their power and comes home to themselves.

-Being heard and feeling understood is one of the most important parts of the process we go through to heal not only our bodies but also our spiritual and emotional wounds.
+Being heard and feeling understood is one of the most important parts of the process we go through to heal not only our bodies but also our spirits.

 And then the moment comes.
-She reaches for the Kleenex.
-She chooses her road forward.
+She reaches for the Kleenex…. and I ask her if she wants a hug.